Calosoma (Callisthenes) panderi (Fischer von Waldheim, 1820)

 C. panderi, C. kushakevitchi and C. elegans are a similar enough group of species.
 All of them have raised border of pronotum, and have rather short and wide elytra with a broad margin.

-C. panderi is present in the north-western Kazakhstan and in the immediately bordering regions of Russia but it is also found in south-eastern Kazakhstan and penetrates in Kyrgyzstan.
-The most significant distinction concerns these two groups of populations in the north-west and south east, separated by the vast areas of the Kazakh Upland.
-However, despite the geographical separation, the morphological differentiation is scarce and we therefore whould prefer the interpretation of Jeannel (1940: 189), that collected all the populations inside the single species C. panderi.
+C. panderi is present in the north-western Kazakhstan and, perhaps, in the immediately bordering regions of Russia and with some slight different population it is also found in southern Kazakhstan and penetrates in Kyrgyzstan.
+The northern and southern populations are separated by the vast areas of the Kazakh Upland, but, despite the geographical separation, the morphological differentiation is scarce and we therefore whould prefer the interpretation of Jeannel (1940: 189), that collected all the populations inside the single species C. panderi.

-According to this interpretation the typical form (panderi) would be the one found in the north-west.
-Further distinctions among the various populations found in the south-east are based on difficult and often inconstant characters, though, in the opinion of Obydov (2002), some of these populations would even constitute different species.
-Anyhow, taking into account the previously given doubts about the significance of the characters that the literature offers to differentiate these supposed species, one can at most distinguish, on the basis of slight differences in elytral sculpture, the northernmost populations (karelini) from the southern ones including the ones of Kyrgyzstan (pavlovskii).
+According to this interpretation the typical form (panderi) would be the one found in the north-west Kazakhstan.
+Further distinctions inside the various populations found in the southern Kazakhstan are based on difficult and often inconstant characters, though some of these populations have even been considered distinct species (Obydov, 2002).
+Anyhow, taking into account the previously given doubts about the significance of the characters that the literature offers to differentiate these supposed species, one can at most distinguish, on the basis of slight differences in body shape and elytral sculpture, the southeastern population (karelini) from the one of south-west Kazakhstan and north Kyrgyzstan (pavlovskii).

 Calosoma (Callisthenes) panderi panderi (Fischer von Waldheim, 1820)

-Callisthenes Panderi Fischer von Waldheim, 1820: 85 (described from: sabulis desertorum Kirgisorum ad Orenburg merionalium); unspecified number of specimens of both sexes, repository not stated
+Callisthenes Panderi Fischer von Waldheim, 1820: 85 (described from: sabulis desertorum Kirgisorum ad Orenburg meridionalium); unspecified number of specimens of both sexes, repository not stated

 Calosoma panderi Dejean,, 1826: 211